citp/privacy-policy-historical/b/bt/bt./bt.com.md

 We do not use this information to:

-  * identify individuals visiting our website; or
-  * analyse your visits to any other websites (except that we do track you if you go to websites carrying our banner, but we do not identify personal details while we do this); or
+  * analyse your visits to any other websites (except that we do track you if you go to websites carrying our banner, but we do not identify personal details while we do this)
-  * track any Internet searches which you may make while on our website.

 Return to top